 Sable Offshore Corp.
 (SOC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-5, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sable Offshore Corp. ("Sable" or the "Company") (NYSE: SOC ).
+LOS ANGELES, Aug.
+8, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Sable Offshore Corp. ("Sable" or the "Company") (NYSE: SOC ) have opportunity to lead the securities fraud class action lawsuit.

 IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SABLE OFFSHORE CORP.
-(SOC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE SEPTEMBER 26, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+(SOC), CLICK HERE BEFORE SEPTEMBER 26, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?